bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/javascript-python-cheatsheet.md

 <table><thead><tr class="header"><th>Operator</th><th>Description</th></tr></thead><tbody><tr class="odd"><td><code>not</code></td><td>Logical inverse, not</td></tr><tr class="even"><td><code>and</code></td><td>Logical AND</td></tr><tr class="odd"><td><code>or</code></td><td>Logical OR</td></tr></tbody></table>

-The `not` operator can be used to test whether or not a value is “truthy”.
+The `not` operator can be used to test whether or not a value is "truthy”.

     not 0      # true
     not not 0  # false